 For some students, they have been to the same school year after year, but there are others, like mine, who have attended FOUR different schools in seven years.
 Think about it.
 Every other year we have moved for one reason or another, so having the luxury of growing up with the same group of kids and returning to school knowing pretty much everyone is not something my children know.

-Starting over, starting fresh at a brand new school where you literally do not know anyone is challenging in many ways, for both the child but also the parents.
-Our worries are the same but yet different
+Starting over, starting fresh at a brand-new school where you literally do not know anyone is challenging in many ways, for both the child and the parents.

 Does the staff know that my children have parents who are invested in their education and demand the best for them?
 Do they know my children are my life and I will do whatever it takes?
 Will my child struggle daily and it go unseen and untold?
 The list can go on.

 Our approach is to be positive and hopeful.
-My children have no problem being the “new kid;” it’s is all they know.
+My children have no problem being the “new kid;” it’s all they know.
 They make friends everywhere.
-So in the beginning it might be a little scary and sadly, they might feel a little lonely but that never lasts long.
+In the beginning, it might be a little scary, and sadly, they might feel a little lonely, but that never lasts long.
 Talk about the big and little emotions.
 Have an open heart and listen.
 This will help them sort out their feelings.
 Be logical.
-Do not respond and run on pure emotion.
+Do not respond and act on pure emotion.
 Trust me, that does not work.
 (I have learned this the hard way!)

-You want to make it a positive experience and a happy time for them so they can thrive this upcoming school year and not just survive it.
+You want to make it a positive experience and a happy time for them so they can thrive this upcoming school year, not just survive it.
 This is an opportunity to experience new things, new people, new environment, new beginnings.
 This is a time for personal growth.
 After all, most things are what we make of it.

 Children are resilient, they truly are.
 They have the ability to do and overcome way more than what we know.
 The ability to overcome and find the good and make it good, if only we will let them and teach them how to do so.

-As I have gone back and forth in my mind thinking of all the what if things for this new school year, I have to remind myself of the facts.
-Not the emotional part of it.
-I think there is something really cool about starting over, starting fresh, having new beginnings.
+As I have gone back and forth in my mind about this new school year, I have to remind myself of the facts and not the emotional part of it.
+I think there’s something really cool about starting over, starting fresh, having new beginnings.
 Share that excitement with them.
 Then they, too, will become excited.
 We as the parents need to demonstrate that first.
 Make it your daily mantra and eventually you will start believing it, too.